kartoza/osm-reporter/README.md

 On MacOS

+Assumptions:

+* You have chrome installed
+* You have brew installed
+* You have postgres.app installed

+For selenium tests you need to install chromedriver:

+    brew install chromedriver

+Before you run the tests, be sure to launch the chromedriver:

+    chromedriver

+Brew installation will also give you notes on how to run this via launchd if you do not feel inclined to start chromedriver each time.

 Ensure you have your template_postgis etc. set up (described further up in this document) and that your path includes the Postgres.app bin directory: